themodernmonk7/React-Testing/Testing.md

 // Run test by file name
 // Run test by test name
 // test.only and test.skip for filter test (specific test)

+## describe
+describe(name, fn)
+The first argument is the group name
+The second argument is a function that contains the expectations to test.